Skip to content

 Step 3: Add Data Type Name

-Step 4: Choose Transaction Type (optional depending on type)
+Step 4: Choose Transaction Type

 • Clients